![Banning Phones in Schools? Here’s Why It Backfires [OPINION]](http://townsquare.media/site/482/files/2025/08/attachment-1-169.jpg?w=980&q=75)

 First, has banning anything ever worked?
 Has it ever helped?
 From botany to beer, the last 150 years have been a showcase for the futility of prohibition.

-The outcome the crusaders want and what actually happens are two very different things.
+The outcome the crusaders want and what will actually happen are two very different things.
 Every time.
-This 'evil' is no more a threat than Twisted Sister was and the unintended consequences will be horrible.
+This 'evil' is no more a threat than Twisted Sister was, and the unintended consequences will be horrible.

 But we turned out alright, didn't we?

 You also didn't have computers, or digital clocks, or smartboards, or ladies wearing pants when you went to school.
-Should we recreate everything we think we remember from our youths?
-There was never a golden age, there were no 'good old days.'
+Should we recreate everything we think we remember from our youth?
+There was never a golden age; there were no 'good old days.'

 Punishing everyone because of a few

-Third, this is another example of why I came to hate school when I went; punishing everyone because of a few.
-Nothing eroded my respect for a teacher or admin quicker than being punished because someone else got in trouble.
+Third, in school, nothing eroded my respect for a teacher or admin quicker than being punished because someone else got in trouble.

 My kids can handle their phones.
 They have good phone manners.
 Are they exempt from this punishment?
-Just because someone can't manage a classroom or because an individual problem student, it gives you no right to try to deny my child access to me and information.
+Just because someone can't manage a classroom or a problem student, it gives you no right to try to deny my child access to me and information.

 MORE OPINION: Sioux Falls is Not Becoming Gotham City, Lock Your Car and Stop Helping Criminals